tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-snyk/overview.md

 ## Compatibility

-This plug-in requires UrbanCode Velocity version 2.4.0 and later.
+This plug-in requires UrbanCode Velocity version 2.4.0 or later.

 ## Versions